gemmaellis16/memory_game/README.md

 #### **Grid**

-For the [grid](screenshots/navigation.png) I have used Boostrap.
+For the [grid](docs/screenshots/grid.png) I have used Boostrap.

 #### **Image**

-The background [image](assets/css/images/farm.jpg) is of a farm landscape to bring the farm landscape to the attention of the child.
+The background [image](assets/css/images/farm4.jpg) is of a farm landscape to bring the farm landscape to the attention of the child.

 #### **Pop up Modal**

-The main idea to put a[pop up modal](screenshots/cover-text) and the beginning of the game was to grab the users attention immediately - by personilising it (through entering a name) and secondly to choose a level (easy, medium or hard) .
+The main idea to put a[pop up modal](docs/screenshots/modal) and the beginning of the game was to grab the users attention immediately - by personilising it through choosing a level (easy, medium or hard).

 #### **Main Page**

-The [Main Page](screenshots/) is based on a farm theme - as its simple and eye catching for the user and lots of children (2-5 years) have experience with learning about farm animals (especially in the rural area we live in).
+The [Main Page](docs/screenshots/) is based on a farm theme - as its simple and eye catching for the user and lots of children (2-5 years) have experience with learning about farm animals (especially in the rural area we live in).
 It is in two columns (taken from Bootstrap) to appear neat and tidy on the page with easily identifiable Font awesome icons to attract the user.

 #### **Buttons**

-The [buttons](screenshots/) icons were used as they are widely known symbols so for kids its easy to identify them rather than reading any words - as they may not know how to read so symbols are easy to recognise.
+The [buttons](docs/screenshots/buttons.png) icons were used as they are widely known symbols so for kids its easy to identify them rather than reading any words - as they may not know how to read so symbols are easy to recognise.
 - "I" symbol for the rules and information on the game
 - "Mute" button to turn the sound on/off as the user wishes.
 - "Reset" button to start the game over.
 - "Star" symbol for the scoreboard.
-- "Time" written in text to keep the time of completed game.
-- "Flips" written in text to keep record of how many times cards were flipped over.
+- "Easy/Med/Hard" levels.

 #### **Cards**

-The cards were chosen becuase they were farm animals - and I chose similiar looking animals (front facing with big eyes) so that they kept with the theme and looked more attractive.
+The [cards](docs/screenshots/) were chosen becuase they were farm animals - and I chose similiar looking animals (front facing with big eyes) so that they kept with the theme and looked more attractive.

-The number of cards were chosen (easy - 8) mainly because it was important to keep the number low as the user for this specific game is designed to be for 2-5 year olds.
+The number of cards were chosen (easy - 8) mainly because it was important to keep the number low as the user for this specific game is designed to be for 3-7 year olds.
-2 rows of 4 coloums on a desktop.
-3 rows of 3/4 coloumn on mobile and desktop

 The number of cards on the medium level (12) were chosen as its a gradual step up and would fit nicely on 3 rows of 4 coloumn on a desktop.

 The number of cards on the hard level (16) were chosen agian for the gradual step up and would fit nicely on a 4x4 basis.

-#### ****

-#### ****
+#### **Main heading/Counter**

+The main [heading](docs/screenshots/heading.png) is large and eye catching and the score/timer/flips counter are above the card grid so that the child can keep a record of the amount of time they take, score and the amount of moves they take to complete the game.

 #### **Contact**

-At the bottom of the page I placed the [contact form](screenshots/) so that it would catch the attention of the users if they had any questions for the developer.
-They then have to enter their contact details.
+At the bottom of the page I placed the [Social Media links](docs/screenshots/footer.png) so that it would link to the social media sites if the caregvier had any questions for the developer - the children would not be able to access this as they have to be over 13 years of age to have an account with Facebook/Twitter/Instagram.

 [Back to top](#table-of-contents)